grjw/ExpressVPNForKodi/README.md

 Settings
 --------

 Default Server: The server it will connect to unless you supply a parameter or have additional servers listed.
-By default this is will "smart", which is the closest server to you, geographically.
+By default it uses "smart", which is the closest server to you, geographically.

-Additional servers: List the additional servers you would like to be prompted to connect to, separated by columns.
-As some of the full server names use commas, use the short name/alias (i.e. usny)
+Additional servers: List the additional servers you would like to be prompted to connect to, separated by commas.
+As some of the full server names use commas, use the short name/alias (i.e. usny,usch,usmi)

 License
 ------